Jack-Hastings/PnET/setup.md

 ### Download PnET
 These directions are for the C++ Version of PnET-Daily.
 For more model choices, and more information go to the [PnET Website](http://www.pnet.sr.unh.edu/).

 1. Download the PnET repository by clicking the green `Clone or download` button on the PnET repo page.
-Similarly, you can clone this repo to your own GitHub page.
+Similarly, you can fork this repository to your own GitHub page, and clone it to your local machine.
 2. The downloaded zip will be called **PnET-master.zip**.
 Extract the contents in your location of choice on your computer.
 ### Install MinGW compiler
 We need a compiler to convert *human-readable* source code into *computer-executable* machine code.
 For Windows, a common choice is a version of MinGW called **Mingw-w64**.